MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Belgium/how-to-apply-and-unapply-general-ledger-entries.md

 ---
-    title: How to Apply and Unapply General Ledger Entries | Microsoft Docs
+    title: How to Apply and Unapply General Ledger Entries
     description: Applying temporary general ledger entries allows companies to work with temporary and transfer accounts in the general ledger.
 Temporary and transfer accounts are used to store temporary ledger entries that are waiting for further processing into the general ledger.
     services: project-madeira
     documentationcenter: ''
     author: SorenGP

-    ms.service: dynamics365-financials
+    ms.prod: "dynamics-nav-2017"
     ms.topic: article
     ms.devlang: na
     ms.tgt_pltfrm: na